30 Children’s Books to Celebrate Black History Month (Chinese / English)

 下雪天 / The Snowy Day

-This Caldecott Medal book by Ezra Jack Keats is so cute and relatable, featuring a child who experiences the magic of first snowfall, foot prints, and snow angels.
+This Caldecott Medal book by Ezra Jack Keats is so cute and relatable, featuring a child who experiences the magic of first snowfall, footprints, and snow angels.
 Published in 1962, it was one of the first children’s books that featured a Black protagonist in a positive context.
-It highlights the joy and wonder that children of all races deserve to experience.
-Big font in both languages makes my nearsighted eyes happy.
-Also great for budding readers!
+It highlights the joy that children deserve to experience.
+The big words in both languages make the book comfortable to read.

 彼得的椅子 / Peter’s Chair